-The College welcomes applications for study for both full and part time provision.
-We encourage full time applicants to apply online via www.nwrc.ac.uk/apply.
+The College welcomes applications for study for both full and part-time provision.
+We encourage full-time applicants to apply online.
 However application forms are also available on request from College Receptions’ and Student Services or by contacting us on 02871 276000.

-Part-time applicants can apply using an application form, which can be found online www.nwrc.ac.uk/parttime.
+Part-time applicants can apply using an application form.
 Application forms are also available on request from College Receptions’ and Student Services or by contacting us on 02871 276000.

-Application Forms and other College documents are available in a number of formats.
-For further information and to request an alternative format, please contact our Marketing Dept. on 02871 276402 or email firstname.lastname@example.org.
+Application Forms and other College documents can be made available in alternative formats on request.
+For further information and to request an alternative format, please contact our Marketing & PR Dept. on 02871 276402 or email email@example.com.

-Full details of the College Admissions Policy can be found at www.nwrc.ac.uk/policies.
-This will confirm for you the steps required to progress your application.
+The College Admissions Policy will confirm for you the steps required to progress your application.

 Course Entry Requirements

 The minimum course entry requirements are outlined within the Admissions Policy.
-However, specific entry requirements for individual courses can be found in the College Prospectus and online at www.nwrc.ac.uk/our-courses
+However, specific entry requirements for individual courses can be found in the College Prospectus.

 The College is committed to promoting equality and fulfilling its responsibilities under Section 75 of the Northern Ireland Act 1998.